narner/MyWebsite/content/projects_and_work/Push_To_Talk_Audio_Chat_App.md

 **Location-Based Broadcasting**

 We used an open-soruce library called [MultiPeer](https://github.com/dingwilson/MultiPeer) to broadcast and receive channel information to nearby phones.
-MultiPeer is a wrapper around Apple's [MultipeerConnectivity Framework](https://developer.apple.com/documentation/multipeerconnectivity), and let's phones transmit information ot other phones that are nearby using Bluetooth and WiFi radios.
+MultiPeer is a wrapper around Apple's [MultipeerConnectivity Framework](https://developer.apple.com/documentation/multipeerconnectivity), and let's phones transmit information to other phones that are nearby using Bluetooth and WiFi radios.

 When a user creates an audio channel, the channel name and ID is broadcast: